hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 * `name` - The Name of this Request Routing Rule.

-* `rule_type` - The Type of Routing that should be used for this Rule.
-Possible values are `Basic` and `PathBasedRouting`.
+* `rule_type` - The Type of Routing that is used for this Rule.

-* `http_listener_name` - The Name of the HTTP Listener which should be used for this Routing Rule.
+* `http_listener_name` - The Name of the HTTP Listener which is used for this Routing Rule.

-* `backend_address_pool_name` - The Name of the Backend Address Pool which should be used for this Routing Rule.
-Cannot be set if `redirect_configuration_name` is set.
+* `backend_address_pool_name` - The Name of the Backend Address Pool which is used for this Routing Rule.

-* `backend_http_settings_name` - The Name of the Backend HTTP Settings Collection which should be used for this Routing Rule.
-Cannot be set if `redirect_configuration_name` is set.
+* `backend_http_settings_name` - The Name of the Backend HTTP Settings Collection which is used for this Routing Rule.

-* `redirect_configuration_name` - The Name of the Redirect Configuration which should be used for this Routing Rule.
-Cannot be set if either `backend_address_pool_name` or `backend_http_settings_name` is set.
+* `redirect_configuration_name` - The Name of the Redirect Configuration which is used for this Routing Rule.

-* `rewrite_rule_set_name` - The Name of the Rewrite Rule Set which should be used for this Routing Rule.
-Only valid for v2 SKUs.
+* `rewrite_rule_set_name` - The Name of the Rewrite Rule Set which is used for this Routing Rule.

-* `url_path_map_name` - The Name of the URL Path Map which should be associated with this Routing Rule.
+* `url_path_map_name` - The Name of the URL Path Map which is associated with this Routing Rule.

-* `priority` - Rule evaluation order can be dictated by specifying an integer value from `1` to `20000` with `1` being the highest priority and `20000` being the lowest priority.
+* `priority` - The Priority of this Routing Rule.

 ---

-A `global` block supports the following:
+A `global` block exports the following:

 * `request_buffering_enabled` - Whether Application Gateway's Request buffer is enabled.